 Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
-Your water source is tested monthly and has been found to be free of these contaminants.

 Lead & Copper Date(s) Collected 90 th Percentile of Sample Action Level MCLG # of Sites sampled Ahove Exceeds Action Level?
-Possible Source of Contamination Lead (ppb) 2017 0 15 0 5 1 No Corrosion of household plumbing systems Copper (ppm) 0.145 1.3 1.3 No Corrosion of household plumbing systems
+Possible Source of Contamination Lead (ppb) 2020 0 15 0 5 0 No Corrosion of household plumbing systems Copper (ppm) 0.125 1.3 1.3 No Corrosion of household plumbing systems